Chart Color Schemes

 Flinders is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Flinders' dwelling structure, as per the latest Census, consisted of 73.7% houses and 26.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 79.0% houses and 21.0% other dwellings.
-Home ownership in Flinders was at 29.3%, with mortgaged dwellings at 46.1% and rented ones at 24.6%.
-The median monthly mortgage repayment in Flinders was $2,167, aligning with Non-Metro NSW's average, while the median weekly rent figure stood at $490 compared to Non-Metro NSW's $430.
-Nationally, Flinders' mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Flinders, as per the latest Census evaluation, 73.7% of dwellings were houses while 26.4% comprised semi-detached properties, apartments, and other dwellings.
+This contrasts with Non-Metro NSW's figures of 79.0% houses and 21.0% other dwellings.
+Home ownership in Flinders stood at 29.3%, with mortgaged dwellings at 46.1% and rented ones at 24.6%.
+The median monthly mortgage repayment was $2,167, aligning with Non-Metro NSW's average, while the median weekly rent was $490 compared to Non-Metro NSW's $430.
+Nationally, Flinders' mortgage repayments were higher at $2,167 against Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing